 Eligibility of Project Components:

-Projects must meet Federal ADA requirements as well as state and federal environmental regulatory requirements (NEPA, MEPA, Section 106, Section 4(f)).
+Projects must meet state and federal environmental regulatory requirements (NEPA, MEPA, Section 106, Section 4(f)).
 SHA will provide assistance to the project sponsor to acquire these approvals.

 Potential project sponsors must submit an application, which is screened then forwarded to the Recreational Trails Advisory Committee for review.
 The recommendation of the Technical Committee and the proposal are forwarded to the Director of the Office of Environmental Design for approval, partial approval or rejection.
 The project sponsor must receive written notification from SHA before the project can proceed.